 With summer footfall on the rise, now’s the time to ensure your payment systems are keeping up with how customers prefer to pay.
-New research from takepayments, part of Global Payments, highlights key shifts in shopper behaviour that could impact your business this season.
+Research from takepayments, a Global Payments company, highlights key shifts in shopper behaviour that could impact your business this season.

 As summer brings increased footfall to the high street, it’s worth making sure your payment systems are keeping pace with how customers want to pay.

-To explore the latest shifts in shopper behaviour, we spoke with our partner takepayments, part of Global Payments, who recently surveyed over 2,000 UK consumers.
+To explore the latest shifts in shopper behaviour, we spoke with our partner takepayments who gathered insights from their transaction data in 2024.
 Here are three key takeaways:

 - Contactless payments remain the most popular choice, with usage up 19% from 2024.